How Bot Detection Actually Works in Web Analytics (2026)

 Search Indexing (14 bots)

-These crawl your site to build AI-powered search indexes.
-They are the AI equivalent of Googlebot.
-Being indexed by AI search engines means your content can appear in AI-generated answers.
+These crawl your site to build an AI-powered search index.
+Think of them as Googlebot for the AI era.
+Getting indexed by them means your content can turn up inside AI-generated answers.

 Examples: OAI-SearchBot, Claude-SearchBot, PerplexityBot, Amazonbot, meta-webindexer, PhindBot, DuckAssistBot.